HG1112/Tash/README.md

 #### cd
-  Changes directory from present working directory to path provided as argument ( throws error if such path is not accessible) if no argument provided, it changes directory to HOME of the user
+  Changes directory from present working directory to path provided as argument ( throws error if such path is not accessible)

   Syntax :
   ```
     cd <p1>
-    cd
   ```

   Does not accept more than one argument